Create the best road trip ever with a scientific algorithm

-There are lots of places where you can find inspiration to make your perfect road trip.
-First, think about what your overall goal for the trip is.
-Would you like to explore a region of the country, view National Parks, or spend time on a certain highway like Route 66?
-Do you want to indulge a hobby, taste a lot of varieties of a certain kind of food, or visit amusement parks or sports stadiums?
-Once you know that you want to do you have a basis for structuring your drive.
+There are many places you can find inspiration to make your perfect road trip.
+First, think about what your overall goal for the trip is: Would you like to explore a region of the country, view National Parks, or spend time on a certain highway like Route 66?
+Do you want to indulge in a hobby, taste many varieties of your favorite food, or visit amusement parks or sports stadiums?
+Once you know what you want to do, you have a basis for structuring your drive.

-A second planning step is to hit travel books or online sites to narrow down what you want to see.
-As you do this, consider how much driving you want to tackle in a day and be sure to leave yourself time for stops to unexpected places.
+The second planning step is to hit travel books or online sites to narrow down what you want to see.
+As you do this, consider how much driving you want to tackle in a day, and be sure to leave yourself time for stops to unexpected places.

 As a third step, use the internet to research accommodations.
-Sites like Airbnb and VRBO can be sources for, especially interesting places to stay the night.
-Some of these places that might be worth going out of your way for.
+Sites like Airbnb and VRBO are great sources for this information, especially interesting places to stay the night.
+Some of these places might be worth going out of your way for.

 Experts try to craft the perfect road trip

 Despite the challenges, some people have endeavored to outline a single road trip that could be enjoyed by anyone.
 Most recently, the publication Discovery News partnered with a doctoral candidate at Michigan State University to see if they could use science, in the form of algorithm development, to create one road trip that’s right for everyone.
 Their methodology determined they could only pick one attraction for each of the lower 48 states, except for California which received two, and a single pick for Washington D.C.
 They also determined they would focus on national landmarks, historic sites, parks, and national monuments.